 #4 See the hairless Chimpanzee

 We had been stood for ages just watching the chimpanzees.
-They were fascinating to watch and so human in their behaviours, especially sharing food.
+They were fascinating to watch and so human in their behaviours, especially sharing their food.

 Then all of a sudden out popped a hairless chimpanzee.
 It was the oddest yet most fascinating thing I’d seen in a long time.
 I didn’t even know they could end up bald like us too.